Using Laxatives for Constipation

 Nutritional shakes

 Osmolite 1.5 Cal Complete Nutrition ShakeTrying nutritional meal replacement shakes may be helpful if you have a busy lifestyle.
-Since IBS affects the gut, it can lead to malabsorption and food intolerances.
+Since Irritable Bowel Syndrome affects the gut, it can lead to malabsorption and food intolerances.
 Nutritional shakes can help soothe the gut while providing the required calories, vitamins, and nutrients.
 Many nutrition shakes contain minimal ingredients, including fiber, protein, antioxidants, and minerals the body needs.
-People with IBS can benefit from these ready-to-drink nutritional shakes since they are easy to digest, taste great, and keep the body full for extended periods.
+These ready-to-drink nutritional shakes can be beneficial since they are easy to digest, taste great, and keep the body full for extended periods.

 older female patient going over her irritable bowel syndrome lab results with Asian doctorMake sure to talk to your doctor